Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Setup and Numerical framework

 In systems with initial spin $\chi_{\rm i}=0.7$, we notice qualitatively different trends in the change in spin, which depend on the initial momentum.
 To further explore these trends, we run a second simulation suite, summarized in Table~\ref{tab:RunsScatteringSpin0P7}, with fixed initial spins $\chi_{\rm i}=0.7$ and varying initial momenta $|\vec{P}_{\rm i}|/\mathrm{M}=\{0.06125,\, 0.1225,\, 0.3675,\, 0.6125\}$.
 We perform the same angle iterations as described above.
 Data with initial momenta $|\vec{P}_{\rm i}|/\mathrm{M}=\{0.245,0.490 \}$ are listed in both tables for completeness.

 The grid setup in the simulations is as follows.
 Each simulation is run on a three dimensional grid with outer boundary located at $x,y,z=\pm256\mathrm{M}$.
 To reduce computational cost, we leverage the symmetries of the binaries' setup and typically employ rotation symmetry and reflection symmetry in the z-direction.
 We use \textsc{Carpet} to employ box-in-box adaptive mesh refinement centered around the \bh{s}.
 We set up seven refinement levels, where the innermost refinement levels are centered around each \bh{}.
 The outermost refinement level has a resolution with step size $dx=1\mathrm{M}$.
 Within consecutive refinement levels, we halve the step size such that the innermost refinement level has step size $dx=\frac{1}{64}\mathrm{M}$.
 We set the Courant factor to \verb|dtfac| $=0.225$.
-We set the \verb|time_refinement_factors| parameter, which controls how often time steps are taken within the refinement levels, to $[ 1, 1, 2, 4, 8, 16, 32]$.
+We set the \verb|time_refinement_factors| parameter, which controls how often each of the seven refinement levels is updated, to $[ 1, 1, 2, 4, 8, 16, 32]$.
+With this setting, the rate at which the grid is updated is the same in the two outermost levels, and successively doubled thereafter in conjunction with doubling the spatial resolution on each refinement level.

 In the simulations, we use two different setups for the refinement levels around the \bh{s}.
 The first (setup A) places the refinement boundaries at radii $r/\rm{M}=\{64.0, 16.0, 6.0, 3.0, 1.5, 0.75\}$ around the \bh{} centers.
 The second setup (setup B) places the refinement boundaries at radii $r/\rm{M}=\{64.0, 16.0, 4.0, 2.0, 1.0, 0.6\}$.
 We use setup A in the majority of the simulations, and setup B in some of the initially non-spinning Xp0P24 series.
 The latter includes the zoom-whirl on which we perform a convergence test described in Sec.~\ref{sec:Setup_Convergence} and Appendix~\ref{sec:convergence_tests}.